There are two conflicting beliefs about the history of Handfasting:

 beside the altar.
 Wildflowers may be spread inside the circle.
 The bridal couple stands some distance to the east of the circle.
 They wear circlets of flowers.
 Friends and family are gathered around the

 ||The presider rings a bell three times to indicate the start of the

-ritual and to demarcate divisions within the handfasting ceremony.
+ritual, and later to demarcate divisions within the handfasting ceremony.

 ||The couple approaches the circle from the east -- the direction of

 sunrise; this symbolizes growth in their relationship.
 They walk once around the guests and enter the circle from the east.

 ||The presider explains to the guests the significance of the ritual